alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 To execute better, practice by solving more puzzles.

-Wait This Seems Too Simple
+Wait, This Seems Too Simple
 -----------------------------------------------------------------

-Nah that's pretty much it.
+Nah, that's pretty much it.

 The very common story is that if you want to get good at a skill, just do it a bunch.
 Like, go solve 100 puzzles.
 No, I don't mean 10, or 20.
 Stop reading and